Amazing media audience defines itself and its role

 Keeping things in perspective, communication technology has certainly evolved; from Oral Culture, to Manuscript Culture, to Print Culture, to the present Electronic/Digital Culture.
 There are some who project a future, enabled by technology, in which a neo-oral culture will emerge.
 I have mentioned this in a previous post.
 As each successive innovation arrives it tends to impact but not necessarily displace previous means – back in 1955 a Saturday Evening Post article bemoaned the sure to come end of handwriting due to: “an increasing reliance on telephone, typewriter, dictating machines and electronic brains”.

 To be sure handwriting was not always egalitarian.
-In ancient cultures scribes, persons educated in the arts of writing, were an elite group.
+In ancient cultures scribes, persons educated in the art of writing, were an elite group.
 During medieval times, this exclusive competency became much the province of cloistered monks, whose painstaking copying of manuscripts is typically regarded as saving, along with the work of less heralded Jewish and Islamic scholars of the period, a legacy of knowledge through the dark ages.
 In colonial times in America, there was a clear distinction between acquisition of skill in reading versus writing; the former, fairly universal, while writing on the other hand was generally reserved for males in the professions and the merchant class.
 By the eighteenth century, writing had become a usual skill of the well-bred, both men and women.
 Eventually, teaching penmanship passed from writing masters to public schools.
 The Spencerian method, first introduced in the 1840’s, and later superseded by the simpler, less elegant Palmer method in the early 1900’s became de rigueur as a part of everyone’s elementary education.
 Everyone developed a distinct if not perfect handwriting in the process.

 Indeed, handwriting is very personal.
 This is something to recommend it.
 Historians can pour over a rough draft of a handwritten document, replete with strikeouts and word revisions, and garner much of value through such analysis.
 The personal touch of a handwritten note has a value as well, to the recipient.